 Mathematical Modeling When Teaching Virtually

 Teaching or tutoring remotely?
 Pull up a digital math mat and share your screen in Zoom or Google Meet.
-Students will be able to clearly see your manipulatives without using a document camera.
+Students will be able to clearly see your virtual math manipulatives without using a document camera.

 Digital math manipulative mats are also great for modeling if you are recording lessons for students and families to reference at home.
 Just pull up your digital manipulative mat and record your screen using Screencastify or another screen video recorder.